tonghuikang/sutd-term4/OPTI/wk2-simplex.md

 Do homework
 Print some slides
 Cheatsheet with all the annotations
+TODO - code an algorithm for Simplex?

+A simple tableau such that at least one of the right-hand side values is zero is called degenerate, and the corresponding BFS is degenerate. ???

 A BFS is degenerate when a basis variable is zero.
 What are the implications?